jtremblay/ShotgunMG/README.md

 # ShotgunMG

-This repository contains an implementation of the ShotgunMG pipeline (https://doi.org/10.1093/bib/bbac443) for Nextflow.
-The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public.

-All the modules defined in the `shotgunmg.config` file should be installed and functional.
-The nrc_tools utilities can be found here: https://bitbucket.org/jtremblay514/nrc_tools_public .
-Briefly, this pipeline takes a set of raw reads (i.e. short Illumina reads), performs quality control and co-assemble the QC-controlled reads.
-These reads are then mapped against the co-assembly to generate contig and gene abundance matrices.
-The co-assembly is also processed through a gene caller (i.e. Prodigal).
-Resulting genes are functionally annotated using hmmsearch vs pfam; hmmsearch vs kofam and rpsblast vs COG.
-Taxonomic annotations are assigned using the CAT package.
-Finally, MAGs are generated using MetaBAT2.
-End results are included in the `output/` directory.
-Ultimately, this pipeline processes raw fastqs into gene and contig abundance matrices and functional and taxonomic annotation files.

-A replicated simple mock community dataset is available here https://doi.org/10.5281/zenodo.7140751 and is a good dataset to test this pipeline.
-A fully functional implementation of the pipeline is available as a Docker image: https://cloud.docker.com/u/julio514/repository/docker/julio514/centos

-This project is in development - more coming soon.
-In particular, support for metaSPADes (for co-assembly step) and BBMAP (for mapping reads against co-assembly) will soon be implemented.

 ```
-###############################################################################
               _____ _           _                    __  __  _____
              / ____| |         | |                  |  \/  |/ ____|
             | (___ | |__   ___ | |_ __ _ _   _ _ __ | \  / | |  __